Pass Your PSI Tennessee LLE Electrician Exam

 ANSWER: The Tennessee Department for Contractors-Limited Licensed Electrician must license any individual who is engaged in the electrical contracting business or is performing work as a Limited Licensed Electrician.

-QUESTION: How do I sign up for the exam?
+QUESTION: How do I sign up for the Tennessee Limited Licensed Electrician exam?

-ANSWER: The Limited Licensed Electrician exam consists of 40 multiple-choice questions.
-Test takers have 130 Minutes to complete this exam.
-The exam is computer-based.
+ANSWER: consists of 40 multiple-choice questions.
+Test takers have 130 minutes to complete the exam.
+The exam is open-book with authorized materials and computer-based.

 The 2017 NEC is a large and complex publication containing over 800 pages of code.
 It is challenging to locate each correct article and answer in the time allowed during the exam without thorough preparation.